For magician Justin Flom, 2016 came in like a lion and went out like a raging lion. And 2017 looks like that lion still hasn’t been fed.

-As 2016 kicked off, organizers of the giant Country Radio Seminar plugged Justin into their “Magic of CRS” campaign that saw the avid music fan tape magic tricks with country stars like Jennifer Nettles, Trace Adkins, Lady Antebellum’s Charles Kelley, Frankie Ballard and others.
+He kicked off the year having just wrapped up performing on one of the largest tours in the U.S. – Florida Georgia Line.
+Early in the year, organizers of the giant Country Radio Seminar plugged Justin into their “Magic of CRS” campaign that saw the avid music fan tape magic tricks with country stars like Jennifer Nettles, Trace Adkins, Lady Antebellum’s Charles Kelley, Frankie Ballard and others.

-A second appearance on the “Today Show” in February thrilled hosts Hoda Kotb and Kathie Lee Gifford.
-A month later, Justin was back in New York to tape the “Rachael Ray Show.”
+February saw the release of his first book Justin’s first book, “Adventures of a Kid Magician,” and a second appearance on the “Today Show.”
+A month later, he was back in New York to tape the “Rachael Ray Show.”
 The segment featured him perform three mesmerizing tricks for Rachael, American Iron Chef Geoffrey Zakarian, the studio audience and the rest of America.
-Yet another trip to New York saw Justin performing his on “Late Night With Seth Meyers.”

 As the year has progressed companies like Cox Media, Benefit Cosmetics, Walmart and OneMain Financial booked Justin to entertain at their conventions and company meetings.